whossname/azure_ad_openid/README.md

 [license]: http://opensource.org/licenses/MIT

-> Azure Active Directory authentication using OpenID
+Azure Active Directory authentication using OpenID.

-## Introduction

 This is a simple and opinionated OpenID authentication library for Azure Active Directory.
 The following decisions have been made:

-- response mode - "form_post"
+- The authorization response mode is "form_post"
-- response type - "code id_token"
+- The authorization response type is "code id_token"
-- nonce timeout - 15 minutes
+- The nonce has a timeout of 15 minutes
-- iat timeout - 6 minutes
+- The callback will reject id_tokens with an iat that is more than 6 minutes old
 - The client secret is not used, so this library can't be used for authorization

-On top of this the library includes client side validations for the following claims:
+The callback function includes client side validations (found in `AzureADOpenId.VerifyClaims`) for the following id_token fields:
 - c_hash
 - aud
 - tid